rbondoc96/express-react-template/docs/code-standards.md

 <footer>My Footer</footer>
 ```

-Semantic element should be used wherever possible for the following reasons:
+Semantic elements should be used wherever possible for the following reasons:
-- Code is easier to read
+- Code will be easier to read
     - If the code above was written using only `<div>`, it wouldn't be as clear, even with appropriate class names.
 - Greater accessibility for users
     - Search engines and assistive technologies (like screen readers) can better understand the context of the website.
 - Code consistency
     - When using `<div>`, it might be given different class names like `"header"` or `"head"`.
-If we just used a `<header>` element, it takes away some ambiguity.
+If we just used a `<header>` element, it takes away that ambiguity.

 ### Miscellaneous Rules <a name="html-misc-rules"></a>
 - Double quotes everywhere possible